asyed9394/Stock_Analysis_VBA_APP/README.md

   1. First version of the VBA code build during the module 2 learning.
 The code acheived all requirements provided in the [Purpose]((https://github.com/asyed9394/UofTSCS_DA_BC_2020_21_Stock_Analysis/blob/main/Purpose] on samll data set provided in the Energy stock data from 2017 and 2018.
   2. The run time for 2017 was 0.890625 sec.

-    [Run time for 2017 totals before code refactoring] (Resources/Before_Refactoring_2017_All_Stock_Analysis.png)
+    ![Run time for 2017 totals before code refactoring] (Resources/Before_Refactoring_2017_All_Stock_Analysis.png)
   3. The run time for 2018 was 0.9453125 sec.

-    [Run time for 2018 totals before code refactoring] (Resources/Before_Refactoring_2018_All_Stock_Analysis.png)
+    ![Run time for 2018 totals before code refactoring] (Resources/Before_Refactoring_2018_All_Stock_Analysis.png)